ClementiGroup/accurate_nuclear_quantum_statistics_on_machine_learned_classical_effective_potentials/1_h2o_molecule/01_training_data_generation/README.md

 It is assumed, that PIMD simulation are located in folders with names corresponding to temperatures in the following format {T:>04d} (eg. `0100`, `0300`, `0600`)

-The resulting dataset `h2o.h5` can be dounloaded from Zenodo
+The resulting dataset `h2o.h5` can be dounloaded from Zenodo (Available after the publication)
-#TODO: add links to Zenodo repository and instructions on which file to use